Lord Chancellor: History

 The lord chancellor's judicial duties also evolved through his role in the curia regis.
-Appeals from the law courts for justice in cases where the law would produce an unjust result (pleas for the exercise of equitable jurisdiction, in present parlance) were normally addressed to the king (in Parliament, after Magna Carta in 1215), but this very quickly bogged down because (1) Parliament was, at the time, a discontinuous affair with no fixed seat that met only for a few days a year and only when the king called it together wherever he happened to be holding court at the time and (2) the growing wealth of the kingdom ensured that an increasing number of people had the means to bring such petitions to what was, at the time, a traveling curia.
+Appeals from the law courts for justice in cases where the law would produce an unjust result (pleas for the exercise of equitable jurisdiction, in present parlance) were normally addressed to the king (in Parliament, after Magna Carta in 1215), but this very quickly bogged down because (1) Parliament was, at the time, a discontinuous affair with no fixed seat that met only for a few days a year and only when the king called it together wherever he happened to be holding court at the time and (2) the growing wealth of the kingdom ensured that an increasing number of people had the means to bring such petitions to what was, at the time, a travelling curia.
 To ease this backlog, in 1280, Parliament and Edward I instructed his high ministers to adjudicate such appeals themselves.
 Such appeals were addressed to the relevant high minister, often the Lord Chancellor.
 Cases that were particularly vexatious or of special importance were to be brought to the king's attention directly by the minister under whose purview they lay, but with the understanding that this would be an unusual phenomenon.
 Fairly quickly, the only other high minister exercising parallel jurisdiction was the Chancellor of the Exchequer (through the Exchequer of Pleas), and his jurisdiction was initially limited to matters concerning revenues and expenditures.
 There was no right of appeal from the Lord Chancellor; he could refer the matter to the king for judgment, but that was at the Lord Chancellor's sole discretion.

 By the reign of Edward III, this judicial function developed into a separate tribunal for the Lord Chancellor as the case load continued to grow.
 Authority was first delegated to the Master of the Rolls, who remains the second-highest-ranking official in the English judiciary, and eventually to other members of his staff.
 In this body, which became known as the High Court of Chancery, the Lord Chancellor (or more often, his staff) would determine cases according to fairness (or "equity") instead of according to the strict principles of common law, though petitioners first had to show that they could not receive an appropriate remedy in the common law courts.
 As a result, the Lord Chancellor became known as the "keeper of the king's conscience".